gubatron/frostwire-desktop/README.md

 # Installers

-If you're just looking for a FrostWire installer here are the latest versions for [Windows, MacOSX, Linux](http://www.frostwire.com/downloads) and [Android](http://www.frostwire.com/android)
+If you're just looking for a FrostWire installer here are the latest official builds for [Windows, MacOSX, Linux](http://www.frostwire.com/downloads) and [Android](http://www.frostwire.com/android)

 # Build Requirements